-What Is in This Book
+What Is in This Manual

-This book contains the following:
+This manual contains the following:

-- Conceptual information common to all network modules being managed through HUBwatch software. - Information for using the HUBwatch graphical user interface (GUI). - · Information for using the HUBloader utility. - Information for using the GIGAswitch/FDDI system. - An overview of HUBwatch management tasks and the windows you use in performing the tasks.
+- Conceptual information common to all network modules being managed with HUBwatch software. - Information for using the HUBwatch graphical user Interface (GUI). - · Information for using the HUBloader utility. - Information for using the GIGAswitch/FDDI system. - Information for using the GIGAswitch/ATM system. - An overview of HUBwatch management tasks and the windows you use to perform the tasks.

-What Is Not in This Book
+What Is Not in This Manual

-This book does not contain detailed procedural instructions for performing all HUBwatch device configuration and network management tasks.
+This manual does not contain detailed procedural instructions for performing all HUBwatch device configuration and network management tasks.
 You can find such information in the HUBwatch online help.
-The online help complements this book and provides the step-by-step instructions necessary for using HUBwatch and its associated network modules.
+The online help complements this manual and provides the step-by-step instructions necessary for using HUBwatch and its associated network modules.

-Structure of This Book
+Structure of This Manual

-This book is structured as follows:
+This manual is structured as follows:

-- Part I presents introductory information and concepts common to all devices managed with HUBwatch. - Chapter 1 introduces HUBwatch software and its features. - Chapter 2 describes HUBwatch management methods. - Chapter 3 describes how HUBwatch uses the Simple Network Management Protocol (SNMP) in performing its functions.
+- Part I presents introductory information and concepts common to all network devices managed with HUBwatch. - Chapter 1 introduces HUBwatch software and its features. - Chapter 2 describes HUBwatch management methods. - Chapter 3 describes how HUBwatch uses the Simple Network Management Protocol (SNMP) in performing its functions.
 It tells you how communities are defined and managed in configurations with multiple hubs and SNMP agents.
-This chapter also describes the tasks associated with managing SNMP agents. - Chapter 4 tells you how to use alarms and handle traps.
-It also explains how to run the poller and view the alarm message log file.
-The alarm facility is available only in the OpenVMS release of HUBwatch software. - Chapter 5 describes how to start the HUBwatch software.
+This chapter also describes the tasks associated with managing SNMP agents. - Chapter 4 describes how to start the HUBwatch software. - Part II contains information applicable to hubs and modules. - Chapter 5 describes how to use the HUBloader application.
+This application performs firmware upgrades

-- Part II contains information applicable to hubs and modules. - Chapter 6 describes how to use new HUBloader application.
-This application performs firmware upgrades for hubs, hub modules, and the GIGAswitch /FDDI system. - Chapter 7 provides an overview of LAN interconnect functionality and presents examples of typical LAN segment configurations available to you when using the DEChub 900 MultiSwitch. - Chapter 8 describes the HUBwatch graphical user interface (GUI) for hubs and network modules. - Chapter 9 describes hub management tasks associated with hubs and modules. - Part III contains information applicable to the GIGAswitch /FDDI system. - Chapter 10 describes the HUBwatch GUI in managing the GIGAswitch/FDDI system. - Chapter 11 describes the tasks associated with managing the GIGAswitch/FDDI system. - Appendix A provides troubleshooting information for network problems. - Appendix B contains illustrations of the summary windows used in managing hubs and network modules. - A Glossary provides definitions of terms common to the HUBwatch product documentation.
+- for hubs, hub modules, the GIGAswitch/FDDI system, and the GIGAswitch/ATM system. - Chapter 6 provides an overview of LAN interconnect functionality and presents examples of typical LAN segment configurations available to you when using the DEChub 900 MultiSwitch. - Chapter 7 describes the HUBwatch graphical user interface (GUI) for hubs and network modules. - Chapter 8 describes hub management tasks associated with hubs and modules. - Part III contains information applicable to the GIGAswitch /FDDI and GIGAswitch/ATM systems. - Chapter 9 describes the HUBwatch GUI in managing the GIGAswitch/FDDI system. - Chapter 10 describes the tasks associated with managing the GIGAswitch/FDDI system. - Chapter 11 describes the HUBwatch GUI in managing the GIGAswitch/ATM system. - Chapter 12 describes the tasks associated with managing the GIGAswitch/ATM system. - Appendix A provides troubleshooting information for network problems. - Appendix B contains illustrations of the summary windows used in managing hubs and network modules. - A Glossary provides definitions of terms common to the HUBwatch product documentation.